FH-Potsdam/doing-projection-mapping/docs/heavym-live.md

 [![](images/heavym-live-ui-with-faces.png)](images/heavym-live-ui-with-faces.png)

 On the right side of the editor window you find options for, borders, fills, shaders and structure.
 Explore them at will.
 For our particular use the fill settings are the most important.
 You can activate or deactivate all the effects by clicking the according icon when the additional panel is expanded.
+It will have an little ✓ mark when it is activated.
 See the animation below.

 [![](images/heavym-adding-effect.gif)](images/heavym-adding-effect.gif)